sweinst/Grafology/docs/algos/bridges_and_AP.md

 </div>
 <hr/>

-# Bridges and Articulation Points
+# Bridges and Articulation Points (or Cut Vertices)
 ## Bridges
-A *bridge* of a graph $G(E,V)$ is an edge such as if the edge is removed, then number of disconnected components is increased.
+A *bridge* of a graph $G(E,V)$ is an edge such as when removed, increases the number of disconnected components.

-The code is an implementation of [Tarjan's bridge-finding algorithm](https://www.geeksforgeeks.org/bridge-in-a-graph)
+An *articulation point* (or *cut vertex*) is defined as a vertex which, when removed along with associated edges, increases the number of disconnected components

+Both implementations are slight variations on the [Tarjan's bridge-finding algorithm](https://codeforces.com/blog/entry/71146)

 ```mermaid
 ---